GET NEW RECIPES IN YOUR INBOX →

 This Vietnamese lemongrass chicken stir fry is a restaurant-quality dish that you can make at home with just a few simple ingredients.
-It's so delicious and better than take out.
+It's so delicious and better than take-out.
 The chicken is packed with flavors, no marinating is required.
+You can serve this stir fry with brown rice or white rice.

-My first few times eating out Vietnamese food I gravitated right to the spring roles and pho.
+My first few times eating out Vietnamese food I gravitated right toward the spring rolls and pho.
 They were both delicious so I made that my thing and didn't explore the menu too much beyond that.
 I then tried Vietnamese soups with different broths and had a number of different rice and noodle dishes.

 To make this lemongrass chicken, you will need the following ingredients: